yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-1-function_calling.md

     Here is an example of the LLM response to the `help` query:

-    ```text
         I’m here to help with your sales data inquiries at Contoso.
 Could you please provide more details about what you need assistance with?
 Here are some example queries you might consider:

         - "What were the sales by region?"
         - "What was last quarter's revenue?"
         - "Which products sell best in Europe?"
         - "Total shipping costs by region?"

     Feel free to ask any specific questions related to Contoso sales data!
-    ```

     !!! info
         The LLM will provide a list of starter questions that were defined in the instructions file.